davidsainez/devarela.com/essays/evm_fundamentals_1.md

 ---
-title: EVM Fundamentals, Part 1
+title: EVM Fundamentals — Pt.
+1
 date: 2022-09-01
 description: A tutorial on the basic structure of the Ethereum Virtual Machine.
 tags: evm,blockchain